-A few years ago Mr. Crumbs brought some friends home after surfing.
+Several years ago, Mr. Crumbs brought some friends home after surfing.
 After a few hours, hunger began to set in.
 He asked if we had any cheese and crackers.
 Yes, we had cheese.
 No, we did not have crackers.

 Ah, the forbidden cracker.
-A snack item that rarely sees the inside of our kitchen pantry thanks to the incredibly long list of ingredients on the box, or the incredibly large price tag on the organic box with a slightly shorter list at the grocery store.
-A lose/lose situation in either case that has left us alone in the dark when it comes to a starchy, solid crunch of a cracker to accompany our cheeses.
+Even since I cleaned out the kitchen of hydrogenated oils, it’s a snack item that rarely sees the inside of our kitchen pantry, thanks to the incredibly long list of ingredients on the box or the incredibly large price tag on the organic box with a slightly shorter list at the grocery store.

-That is until I discovered how easy it is to make them at home!
+That is, until I discovered how easy it is to make homemade crackers!

 This cracker recipe is: